Tried And Evaluated: 7 Best PCB Design Software I Recommend

 What I like about Autodesk EAGLE:

-• The user language programs (ULP) feature stood out to me because it allowed PCB teams to automate repetitive processes.
-Creating custom scripts saved time and offered greater control, especially useful for teams working on multiple designs.
+• The User Language Programs (ULP) feature stood out to me because it allowed PCB teams to automate repetitive processes.
+Creating custom scripts saves time and offers greater control, especially for teams working on multiple designs.

-• During my evaluation, the autoroute function was a real-time-saver.
-It quickly generated routing paths with minimal effort, helping teams create prototypes faster and focus more on refining the core design instead of dealing with routing issues.
+• During my evaluation, the autoroute function was a real time-saver.
+It quickly generated routing paths with minimal effort, enabling teams to create prototypes faster and focus more on refining the core design, rather than dealing with routing issues.

 What G2 users like about Autodesk EAGLE: